aidanRik/cse15L_labReport3/LabReport3.md

 Explanation:  the command `grep -n` becomes useful here, allowing us to find all the lines within `Session2.pdf.txt` that contain the string `the`

 3.
 Command: `grep -v`
 Directory example:
 `aidan_rikic@Aidans-MacBook-Air docsearch % grep -v "pmed" ./technical/plos
 grep: ./technical/plos: Is a directory`

 Explanation: The command `grep -v` is used to find every line within a file that doesn't contain the given string.
-Therefore it cannot be used on directories
+Therefore it cannot be used on directories.
 File example:
 `aidan_rikic@Aidans-MacBook-Air docsearch % grep -v "the" ./technical/plos/journal.pbio.0020001.txt
         countries, asserting that “This unbalanced distribution of scientific activity generates